scuzzydude/asimov/asimov.md

 At Scoot registration, the trustee may trade The Foundation genesis scoot at a negotiated rate in asimov.
 This schedule of investment offered by The Foundation shall be published and unbiased based on content.
 The Foundation may decline to make an offer arbitrarily.
 This would typically be to avoid participation in novelty scoot or obvious vanity.
 A Scoot does not need to be held by The Foundation for it to participate in the network.

-In this way, the asimov represents an index of all scoot.
+In this way, the asimov represents an index of the value of all Scoot.

 The end goal is that the Foundation hold all **scoot** of genius and none of vanity.
 This is an impossible task.
 Genius of today may be vanity of the future.
 In macro-economic terms, it gives us an equivalency.
 When **The Foundation** is "caught up" all the asimov will have been circulated, and the Foundation should hold in reserve 100% of the **scoot** of "genius."